Overview and Scientific need:

 In the second phase of the project, we will then test the classification algorithms by comparing our radar predictions against existing datasets that have used (i) special radar called “vertical looking radar” to scan small areas of sky, (ii) a network of 18 suction traps that capture insects every day, and (iii) a network of 83 light traps that catch nocturnal moths.
 These datasets allow us to link the theoretical classification algorithms to real-world biological data on a national scale.

-In the third phase of the project, the student will combine the lessons learned about our classification algorithms in the first and second phases to produce a national map of aerial insect biodiversity and abundance.
-This map will be used to investigate a pressing issue in conservation: the effect of human modification of the landscape on insects.
-The student will examine this issue in three ways, by looking at the impacts of light pollution, urbanisation, and agri-environment schemes (which are designed to help nature on farmland).
+In the third phase of the project, the student will combine the lessons learned about our classification algorithms in the first and second phases to produce a national map of aerial insect biodiversity and abundance that can be used to examine the causes and consequences of insect emergence and insect migrations.
+Moths, butterflies, hoverflies and flying ants are of specific concern.
+In particular, this map will be used to investigate a pressing issue in conservation: the effect of human modification of the landscape and atmosphere on insects (including impacts of regional climate change and changes in air quality).
+The student will examine this issue by looking at the effects of light pollution, urbanisation, and agri-environment schemes (which are designed to help nature on farmland).
 We would expect lower insect biodiversity and abundance near areas with high nocturnal light pollution, higher intensity of urbanisation, and in the absence of agri-environment schemes.
+With the help of BugLife, you will be able to test these hypotheses by examining pre- and post-restoration insect communities.

 Taken together, this PhD project has an exciting interdisciplinary focus that will produce considerable impact if the work is successful.
-We have already identified key external partners both within the UK (Natural England, Centre for Ecology and Hydrology, BugLife) and abroad (in the US and South Africa) who will be involved in discussions and guiding the project.
+We have already identified key external partners both within the UK (notably BugLife, our CASE Partner, as well as Natural England, Centre for Ecology and Hydrology,) and abroad (in the US, Brazil, Oman and South Africa) who will be involved in the discussion and guiding the project.
 The project would benefit from a student with strong quantitative skills in radar analysis and an interest in solving real-world environmental problems.

 The central effort of this project is to take the progress in radar ecology and technology that has occurred in the past 20 years and produce a data analysis pipeline that can convert raw radar data from multiple radar types (X-, C- or S-band) and turn those data into meaningful biological information.
 This objective will represent a step-change in the way that biodiversity has been monitored around the world, opening up entirely new ways to conduct ecological research.
 Note that the objectives below represent a possible pathway, and the successful candidate will guide and develop the course of the project with the supervisors once they start.